 Like me, do you want a planet with more people really in touch with themselves and each other?

 Many of us love embodiment and know it’s incredibly powerful.
-How then to support other people, and make the world a kinder, more connected place?
+How then can we support other people, and make the world a kinder, more connected place?

 Simply put, coaching with the body is effective.
 It creates real, lasting shifts, and brings deep and lasting change.
 It’s transformative.
 It works.

-If you’re an embodiment enthusiast, this course will help you to support others.
+If you’re an embodiment enthusiast, this course will help you to support others effectively.
 It’s also a great way to earn a living.
 Ethical, fun and deeply satisfying.

 We can help you apply what you already know, and give you all the tools you need.

-If you’re already a coach, you can add this to what you do.
+If you’re already a coach, you can add embodiment work into what you do.

 Learning how to use the body safely will take your work to the next level.
-Talk alone isn’t enough for real change, and we can show you simple, powerful, non-athletic embodied tools.
-They will help you go deeper quicker, and make change stick.
+Talk alone isn’t always enough for real change, and we can show you simple, powerful, non-athletic embodied tools.
+They will help you go deeper quicker with your clients, and make changes stick.

-And if you’re a group facilitator, the Certificate of Embodiment Coaching will give you the skills to facilitate 1-to-1 and with mainstream groups.
+And if you’re a group facilitator or teacher, CEC will give you the skills to coach 1-to-1 and lead mainstream groups.

 from the world's most experienced online embodiment trainers.